11harini04/StockTick/README.md

    1. Autoregressive integrated moving average (ARIMA)
    2. Long Short Term Memory (LSTM)
 4. Smoothing using Moving Average to identify trends in the stock.
-5. Risk analysis was done on the stock by finding the Sharpe ratio of the stock.
+5. Risk analysis was done on the stock by finding the Sharpe ratio and Sortino ratio of the stock.